 When you first bring a hamster own, introduce yourself with a calm voice.
 Once your hamster stays calm when you are present, he or she is ready for gentle handling.
 At first, don't pick up the hamster, but leave the your hand in the cage to make it seem familiar to the pet.
 Over time, she will get used to the hand and welcome your presence.
 Before picking up the hamster, place a treat in your palm.
 Let the hamster get the treat without picking it up.
 Go slow and once the hamster shows familiarity then advance to the next step.
 It can take a few days until the hamster is ready.
 When lifting the hamster out of the cage in the cup of your hand, use the other hand on top to avoid dropping the hamster or allowing him or her to leap out and potentially get injured.

-bowl or large cup and lure the hamster into it with a treat, Then lift the cup.
+If you have trouble handling the hamster, try putting a treat in a bowl or large cup and lure the hamster into it with a treat, Then lift the cup.

 Look for signs of illness such as:

 - Lethargic, non-energetic behavior

 - Constant Scratching

 - Discharge from Ears and nose

 If you see any of these signs, then you should see your Veterinarian as soon as possible: